 "What do you remember about last night," she asked.

 "Everything," Buffy murmured.
-"All jumbled up in a pile.
+"All jumbled up in a large pile.
 I think I might have insulted Angel.
 And Drusilla wouldn't stop screaming.
 Very strange."

 She felt Willow sigh and then remove her hand.